michaelharris7/freelance-camp-fe/README.md

 # FreelanceCampFe

+- This project is a freelancing interface example developed through my devCamp coursework.
+- This is app is used in connection with other microservices apps developed via Angular and Rails.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.
+- This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.

 ## Development server